YoshiyukiKato/aws-lambda-event-router/README.md

 }
 ```

-In this case, the response is `you selected book 1`.
+In this case, the response is `this is book 1`.

 ### req/res
 `req` includes `event`, `context` and `params`. `event` and `context` are basic arguments of lambda execution. `params` is the set of paramters.